brivera21/brivera21.github.io/teaching.markdown

 Course materials, syllabi, and additional resources will be posted here as they become available.

-**[Diagram Lab](/diagrams/)** — interactive neuroscience diagrams — the action potential, cortical rhythms, spatial navigation, brain composition, energy use across development, and the evolution of the nervous system.
+**[Digital Concepts](/diagrams/)** — interactive neuroscience diagrams — the action potential, cortical rhythms, spatial navigation, brain composition, energy use across development, and the evolution of the nervous system.

 ## Teaching Philosophy